dianamilheiro/docs-product/src/ref/configuration-tool/tabs/network.md

 # Network Tab

-The **Network** taballows you to clear the current internal network settings, and allows you to define the IP address the front-end server registers in the deployment controller service.
+The **Network** tab allows you to clear the current internal network settings, and allows you to define the IP address the front-end server registers in the deployment controller service.

 ## Internal Network section